mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="677" height="381" alt="image" src="https://github.com/user-attachments/assets/1b35027d-311b-4ba4-8154-8df646d6f347" />

 Because of this, I could conclude that the attacker used the cloud computing service to mask his identity and that it is located in France.
-Another question was occurred in my mind as 'why would the victim browse normally to the France domain though even there were security policies in his coporation'.
+Another question occurred in my mind as 'why would the victim browse normally to the France domain though even there were security policies in his coporation'.

 Concluding this...